root4root/tuninetd/README.md

 # tuninetd

-Network event emitter with **pcap** and **nflog** sensors.
+Network event emitter with **pcap** and **nflog** sensors

-Could be used as VPN dispatcher, by demand service handler, remote launcher etc...
+Could be used as a VPN dispatcher, by demand service handler, remote launcher etc...

 ### 1. How it works

-There are two events which **tuninetd** emits. "start", when network activity is detected, and "stop" if sensors no receive packets for certain amount of time.
-Both of events processed by external executable written on language whatever you like.
+There are two events which **tuninetd** emits: 'start', when network activity is detected, and 'stop', if sensors receive no packets for a certain amount of time.
+Both events are processed by an external executable written in whatever language you like

 #### 1.1. pcap sensor
-You should configure network device first, then run **tuninetd** with **-i** flag and **-f** for filter (optional).
-It starts listening on the interface, until network traffic will be detected.
-After that command defined with **-c** will be executed.
+Configure the network device first, then run **tuninetd** with the **-i** flag and **-f** for the filter (optional).
+It starts listening on the interface until network traffic is detected.
+After that, the command defined with **-c** will be triggered immediately

 ```sh
 # tuninetd -i tun0 -f "! host 1.2.3.4" -c /path/to/launcher -t 3600
 ```
->then "start" command from **tuninetd** will be:
+>based on this example, 'start' command will be:
 ```sh
 # /path/to/launcher start > /dev/null 2>&1
 ```

-After **-t** seconds of idle (no packets), **tuninetd** runs "stop" command and wait for activity again to start process over.
+After **-t** seconds of idle time (no packets), **tuninetd** runs the 'stop' command and waits for activity again.

-Since **tuninetd** based on **libpcap**, it's a good idea to play with filters using **tcpdump** first, which is based on the same library.
+Since **tuninetd** is based on **libpcap**, it's a good idea to test your filters using **tcpdump** first, as it uses the same library.

 >**!
-Notice !** *Modern Linux distributions periodically send 'icmpv6 router solicitation' packets and other broadcast messages, which force tuninetd keep or change its state.
-So, using filters highly recommended to prevent unexpected behavior even on **tun** devices*
+Notice !** *Modern Linux distributions periodically send 'ICMPv6 router solicitation' packets and other broadcast messages, which can force tuninetd to maintain or change its state.
+Therefore, using filters is highly recommended to prevent unexpected behavior, even on **tun** devices*

 #### 1.2. nflog sensor

-In general, behavior the same as pcap in terms of start/stop events.
-You could simply use netfilter nfgroup (*iptables **NFLOG** target*) to capture packets from, and "filter" already in nflog rule(s).
-No binding to certain network interface required.
-This is preferable mode since straightforward, lightweight and flexible
+In general, the behavior is the same as with pcap regarding start/stop events.
+You can simply use a Netfilter nfgroup (via the iptables **NFLOG** target) to capture packets; the 'filter' is then handled directly by your nflog rules.
+No binding to a specific network interface is required.
+This is the preferred mode, as it is straightforward, lightweight, and flexible.

 ```sh
 # tuninetd -n 1 -c /path/to/launcher
 ```
 #### 1.3. pcap + nflog
-You could use both sensors at the same time.
-In this case, event will be triggered from first sensor which receive a network packets.
-And yes, both sensors should be idle for **-t** seconds, before "stop" event fired
+Both sensors can be used simultaneously.
+In this case, the event will be triggered by the first sensor to receive network packets.
+Both sensors must be idle for **-t** seconds before the 'stop' event is fired.
 ```sh
 # tuninetd -i enp3s0 -f "arp and host 4.3.2.1" -n 1 -c /path/to/executable/toggletunnel.sh
 ```